-Filing of verified list of tickets, passes and mileage books issued free. a.
-Every railroad shall, on the first Monday in February in each year, and oftener if required by the commission, file with the commission a verified list of all railroad tickets, passes and mileage books issued free or for other than actual bona fide money consideration at full established rates during the preceding year, together with the names of the recipients thereof, the amount received therefor and the reason for issuing the same.
-This provision shall not apply to the sale of tickets at reduced rates open to the public, nor to tickets, passes, or mileage books issued to persons not residents of this state, nor to tickets, passes or mileage books issued prior to the passage of this act, or issued pursuant to section 8 of this act.
+a.
+Every railroad shall, on the first Monday in February in each year, and oftener if required by the commission, file with the commission a verified list of all railroad tickets, passes and mileage books issued free or for other than actual bona fide money consideration at full established rates during the preceding year, together with the names of the recipients thereof, the amounts received therefor and the reasons for issuing the same.
+This provision shall not apply to the sale of tickets at reduced rates open to the public, nor to tickets, passes or mileage books issued to persons not residents of this state, nor to tickets, passes or mileage books issued prior to the passage of this act.